 However, following the game's one-year anniversary my overall enjoyment of spectating Doom Eternal speedruns has steadily decreased.
 This can be explained by several different factors:

 - Doom Eternal's gameplay is too fast, with lots of rapid-fire weapon-swapping, scoped attacks and blurry movement.

 - The glitches are boring or game-breaking.

-- Perspective (camera)
+- Perspective (Camera)

 - Weapon Balance

-Skipping is the first problem I have with FPS speedruns.
 This can be a cheat, such as moving through walls with cheat codes (also called "clipping").
 Or it can be the player simply walking past enemies.
 Regardless of the method, games like Doom are not designed to visually support this behavior.
 Besides shooting enemies, there's little to do in them except open doors or hump walls.
 When you don't shoot enemies in a "pure FPS" (an FPS focused entirely on shooting enemies), you're not just skipping the intended gameplay experience; you're skipping a large part of what makes the gameplay interesting to watch.

 "Interesting" is subjective; the fact that a game lacks a visual framework during metaplay is not.